 BOTTOM LINE: You get some nice freebie versions of the popular 3rd party applications inside of Poker Tracker, but you get the real deal with Holdem Manager 2’s paid applications.
 The bottom line, just like in life is, you get what you pay for.
 If you want to invest in your game, then there’s not much comparison between the included 3rd party applications and the paid 3rd party apps.

 Holdem Manager vs Poker Tracker

-CONCLUSION on HM2 vs PT4: Holdem Manager 2 holds the edge on interface, and integrated 3rd party applications.
-Poker Tracker holds the edge in platform reliability, and free add-in products.
+CONCLUSION on HM2 vs PT4: Holdem Manager 2 holds the edge on the interface, and integrated 3rd party applications.
+Poker Tracker holds the edge in platform reliability and free add-in products.
 It’s somewhat of a split decision on the HUD and filtering.
 Both can do very similar things, and HM2 might have a slight edge if you use some of the 3rd party applications with the HUD.
 Try both products.
 Both have an extensive enough free trial that you can decide for yourself what makes the most sense for your specific game.
 You may love the Poker Tracker interface much more than HM2’s and that might tilt the other parts of the program enough in your favor to make that your choice.
 Either way, they are both great products and you won’t lose out with either choice.
-I just hope this gave you a better and more in depth look so you can make a more informed decision on your purchase.
+I just hope this gave you a better and more in-depth look so you can make a more informed decision on your purchase.